I worked really hard on my new book about sculpting fast faces in clay.

 That happened several times when I just needed a photo of a plain old lump of clay for a chapter heading.
 I’d pull some clay out of the bag, get it situated in front of the camera, and then I’d see a face on it.

 Then all work came to a grinding halt while I played with my clay.
 I finally hid the bag of clay from myself so I could finish my book. 😉

-I need to do a few more minor things to get the book online (technical stuff, you know), but if everything works as planned the book will be on Amazon.com next week in a paperback and Kindle versions.
-I will let you know as soon as it’s available.
+After doing just a few more minor things to get the book online (technical stuff, you know), it’s now on Amazon.com in both paperback and Kindle versions.